JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2021-2.md

 ### Experimental UI for displaying changes

 The **Pending Changes** tab and single **Change** page have been fully reproduced in the new UI.
 They have a familiar layout of the classic pages, but offer a better look&feel.
-The new UI also makes these pages more interactive.
-For example, when viewing pending commits, you can expand each test and build problem to see their details.

-**Pending Changes**:
+The **Pending Changes** page displays the list of changes committed to the remote repository since the last successful build.

 <img src="new-pending-changes.png" alt="New Pending Changes tab" width="706"/>

-Single **Change**:
+The individual **Change** page allows you to view detailed information about each change and displays the list of failed tests and build problems that emerged when this change was introduced.

 <img src="changes-page.png" alt="New Change page" width="706"/>